accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

 **[Watcher, a Resource Manager for OpenStack: Plans for the N-release and Beyond](https://www.youtube.com/watch?v=mxN7Pi13ppk)**

-IBM & Intel (and ZTE).
+IBM & Intel (and ZTE) presents.
 [Watcher](https://wiki.openstack.org/wiki/Watcher) governs the Openstack and provides resource optimization, e.g. energy aware optimizations, workload consolidations, rebalancing, etc. It includes monitoring in the close loop.
 Users can template their own strategies.
 Watcher can run in advise mode, active mode, and verbose mode.
 It reminds me of VMware DRS which uses live-migration to conlidate VMs and saves power.
 Good project orientation.

 ### Interesting, But Watch When Have Time